OWASP/CheatSheetSeries/cheatsheets/SQL_Injection_Prevention_Cheat_Sheet.md

 When we say a stored procedure is "implemented safely," that means it does not include any unsafe dynamic SQL generation.
 Developers do not usually generate dynamic SQL inside stored procedures.
 However, it can be done, but should be avoided.

-If it can't be avoided, the stored procedure must use input validation or proper escaping as described in this article to make sure that all user supplied input to the stored procedure can't be used to inject SQL code into the dynamically generated query.
+If it can't be avoided, the stored procedure must use input validation or proper escaping, as described in this article, to make sure that all user supplied input to the stored procedure can't be used to inject SQL code into the dynamically generated query.
 Auditors should always look for uses of `sp_execute`, `execute` or `exec` within SQL Server stored procedures.
 Similar audit guidelines are necessary for similar functions for other vendors.

 #### Sample of Safer Dynamic Query Generation (DISCOURAGED)

-For something simple like a sort order, it would be best if the user supplied input is converted to a boolean, and then that boolean is used to select the safe value to append to the query.
+For something simple like a sort order, it is best if the user supplied input is converted to a boolean, and then that boolean is used to select the safe value to append to the query.
 This is a very standard need in dynamic query creation.

 For example: